-Now there's a new 16 track album.
-'Paintbox' (NeonRock) and a new single 'The Only One I See Is Me'.
-There are no pithy love songs.
-Instead, the album is a manifesto for a better world.
+Not only a new 16 track album.
+'Paintbox' (NeonRock) there are many new tracks including a remix of 'The Only One I See Is Me'.
+The album is a manifesto for a better world.
 Tracks such as 'Live Your Dreams' featuring Barrack Obama, 'Paintbox' - about meddling politicians, 'Cowgirl Kiss' - about over medication and Global Warning - a swipe at Trumpism.

 The Papers music is unique, drawing on the love in Reggae, the energy of Rock and the fun in Pop.
 Our views are uncompromising.
 Our approach is love the world and enjoy your life.
 Live Your Dreams!